Costa Rica landscape

 ❌ Not ideal for

-• Anyone wanting fast residency (Mexico is faster)
+• Anyone wanting fast residency (Mexico Temporary Resident is faster)

-• Short-term nomads (DTV in Thailand or DNV in Costa Rica are better)
+• Short-term nomads (DTV in Thailand or Costa Rica DNV are better)

 • People needing to work for Costa Rican companies